jhpyle/docassemble/_docs/questions.md

   is set to `False`.
 * The `exit label` is the visible label of the exit link in the upper right corner, which is present if [`show login`] is set to `False`.
+* The `exit url` is a URL to which the user will be directed when they click the exit link.
 * The `help label` is the default label for the "help" tab.
 It can be overridden by a `label` specifier inside a [`help`] modifier.
 If you set a [`question help button`], the `help label` will be used